blakecodes/Live-vs-Local/README.md

 # LvL - Live vs. Local

-LvL is a project based on making rapid deployments faster for small projects.
+LvL is a project based on making deployments faster for small projects.
 This was created when I faced the problem of being forced to develop on my local machine with local assets, then having to change all of the asset URLs as soon as I moved it to live.
+For example, our project used local assets then had to swap to our assets located on AWS, making sure we deployed with the rights assets set was a major pain.

 The push times to get from local to server wasn't something I wanted to accept or do every 5 minutes.
 Therefore LvL was created.